 5. Social skills.
 The development of good interpersonal skills is tantamount to success in your life and career.
-In today’s cyberculture all professional accountants can have immediate access to technical knowledge via computers.
+In today’s always-connected world, everyone has immediate access to technical knowledge.
 Thus, “people skills” are even more important now because you must possess a high EQ to better understand, empathize and negotiate with others in a global economy.
 Among the most useful skills are:

 - Influence.
 Wielding effective persuasion tactics.

 - Leadership.
 Inspiring and guiding groups and people.

 - Change catalyst.
 Initiating or managing change.

 - Conflict management.
 Understanding, negotiating and resolving disagreements.